Newbie Question about Duplicate data or reading from same field: XMP vs EXIF and IPTC

 So a new question, is there any benefit / are there any circumstances where I might want to write data to both IPTC and XMP eg adding a Headline, Keywords or Caption-Abstract in both IPTC and XMP but use slightly different words - maybe for SEO purposes?

-RE: Newbie Question about Duplicate data or reading from same field: XMP vs EXIF and IPTC - Added by Phil Harvey over 2 years ago
+RE: Newbie Question about Duplicate data or reading from same field: XMP vs EXIF and IPTC - Added by Phil Harvey about 3 years ago

 The old IPTC standard used what is known as IIM format, but they have since moved to XMP format which should be used now.
 But IPTC/IIM must still be used in support of older software or old files.
 The MWG (http://www.metadataworkinggroup.org/) gives recommendations for how to reconcile tags in EXIF, IPTC/IIM and XMP, but doesn't specifically address all of the tags you mention.